kawaiseb/bitrise-step-wetransfer/README.md

 * Email of the sender `$WTU_MAILSENDER` **required**
 * One or more email separated by coma for receiver `$WTU_MAILRECEIVER` **required**
 * The path where are stored one or more files to upload `$WTU_FILEPATH` **required**

+If in the target directory there is more than one file, these files will be compressed into a zip archive.

 * A little body for the mail `$WTU_MESSAGE` **required**
 * The language of the wetransfer receiver, *fr* for french (default) or *en* for english.
 * Debug mode, *yes* or *no* (default)

 Prints additional debug information in logs if this option is enabled